zchee/golang-wiki/Modules.md

 > This isn't blocking Go 1.11.
 The main reason being that if GO111MODULE=auto (the default) then we can't reasonably do anything with modules when outside a go.mod tree.
 That's the opt-in.
 And inside a go.mod tree this already works.

-If you want to use a `go.mod` to track globally installed tools, one perhaps less common approach could be to create a module specifically for tracking installed tools as described [here](https://github.com/golang/go/issues/26591#issuecomment-410280544) and then run `go get example.com/cmd` from within that module.
+If you want to use a `go.mod` to track _globally_ installed tools, one perhaps less common approach could be to create a module whose entire purpose is just to track installed tools as described in more detail [here](https://github.com/golang/go/issues/26591#issuecomment-410280544).

-If instead you want to track the tools required by a specific module, see the next FAQ.
+If instead you want to track the tools required by a _specific_ module, see the next FAQ.

 ### How can I track tool dependencies for a module?